 FRACTAL has learned the fundamental importance of taking a context driven, inclusive and proactive approach to climate risk planning in southern African cities.
 In recognition of this, a set of nine principles was drawn up at the mega lab in order to encourage this approach.
 Although not legally binding, the hope is that city governments and stakeholders will sign the principles which they will then use to help keep the cities driving forward in their collaborative approach to climate risk planning.

-The full report from the mega lab is currently being developed and will be shared soon.
-For more information, please contact Alice McClure (email@example.com) or Gilbert Siame (firstname.lastname@example.org).
+The full report from the mega lab is available here.
+For more information, please contact Alice McClure (firstname.lastname@example.org) or Gilbert Siame (email@example.com).